 Just west of downtown, in a neighborhood more shabby than chic, on a street corner at Seventh and Alvarado in a heavily Latino area, adjacent to a burgeoning Korea Town, it draws an eclectic and loyal clientele — including at least one Korean businessman who calls Langer’s pastrami “Jewish kimchee.”

 The late Nora Ephron, writing in The New Yorker, graciously provided a fitting tribute to our hot pastrami sandwich:

 The hot pastrami sandwich served at Langer’s Delicatessen in downtown Los Angeles is the finest hot pastrami sandwich in the world.
 This is not just my opinion, although most people who know about Langer’s will simply say it’s the finest hot pastrami sandwich in Los Angeles because they don’t dare to claim that something like a hot pastrami sandwich could possibly be the best version of itself in a city where until recently you couldn’t get anything resembling a New York bagel, and the only reason you can get one now is that New York bagels have deteriorated.

 The resulting sandwich, slathered with Gulden’s mustard, is an exquisite combination of textures and tastes.
 It’s soft but crispy, tender but chewy, peppery but sour, smoky but tangy.
 It’s a symphony orchestra, different instruments brought together to play one perfect chord.
 It … is, in short, a work of art.

-Located across from historic MacArthur Park, Langer’s is an important part of Los Angeles’ rich cultural heritage, a tradition carefully managed by Norm, his wife Jeanette, and daughter Trisha.
+Located across from historic MacArthur Park, Langer’s is an important part of Los Angeles’ rich cultural heritage, a tradition carefully managed by Norm and his wife Jeanette.
 Visit us soon.